 After the gates of the reserve opened, we piled back into the car and drove inside.
 China Cove was on my bucket list for years, so we headed straight to the south end of the peninsula first.
 The water at Point Lobos is even more tranquil and luminescent turquoise than the pictures online.

 The scenery around the surrounding cliff areas and little forest grove near the entrance is breathtaking.
 This place is incredibly picturesque.
 After so many visits up north, I can’t believe it took me this long to visit!
+I would love to photograph another Point Lobos engagement soon!

-I’m honored and excited to start working out the details of their destination wedding in Mexico next year.
+I’m honored and excited to start working out the details of their destination wedding in Cancun, Mexico next year.
 Congrats you two!